magento/devdocs/src/cloud/reference/cli-ref-topic.md

 {:.procedure}
 To install the ```magento-cloud```CLI:

-1. On your local workstation, change to the directory where you want to clone the Cloud project and where the [file system owner](https://glossary.magento.com/magento-file-system-owner) has _write_ access.
+1. On your local workstation, change to the directory where you intend to clone the Cloud project and where the [file system owner](https://glossary.magento.com/magento-file-system-owner) has _write_ access.

 1. Install the `magento-cloud` CLI.